Det Stavangerske Dampskibsselskap: Company logo

 The flag and the motif that DSD uses as a logo dates back to 1903.
 The company's employees were invited to make suggestions for a flag and a draft designed by chief mate Ommund Thingbø won.
 It is unclear where Thingbø picked up the idea, but the base was the three red rings that were painted around the chimneys of all the ships that Det Stavangerske Dampskibsselskap operated.
 At that time it was also common with stars in the flag, which became an element in the motif.

 The flag has led to some controversy, as it is almost identical to the flag of the U.S. territory of Puerto Rico.
 At two occasions, Puerto Rico has formally requested Det Stavangerske Dampskibsselskap to get the company to change the flag, the first time through the Norwegian Ministry of Foreign Affairs during the 1950s.
 Lawyers have ruled that since the flag was in use many years before Puerto Rico formally got theirs, there is no violation of international rules.
 The flags are also not quite the same as the star of the company's flag tilts slightly compared to the star on the flag of Puerto Rico.
-Although the design of the Puerto Rican flag is actually eight years older than the flag of DSD, it was not officially approved as a national flag until 1952.
+Although the design of the Puerto Rican flag is actually eight years older than the flag of DSD, it was not officially approved as a national flag until 1952 (because of a now-repealed federal law that banned the flying of Puerto Rico flag, largely seen as an attempt by the U.S. government to suppress Puerto Rican identity and the Puerto Rican independence movement).
 Puerto Rico is also not an independent and sovereign state, and their flag can only be hoisted on official buildings along with the American Stars and Stripes.